viamrobotics/docs/docs/product-overviews/SDK-as-client.md

 -   **Connect**: Contains boilerplate connection code to copy and paste into any script you write using SDKs.

-You can read [Viam's guide for connecting your robot to the Viam App](https://docs.viam.com/getting-started/installation/#adding-your-pi-on-the-viam-app) to learn more about how to connect your robot to the Viam App Client.
+You can read [Viam's guide for connecting your robot to the Viam app](https://docs.viam.com/getting-started/installation/#adding-your-pi-on-the-viam-app) to learn more about how to connect your robot to the Viam app Client.

 ## Why connect as a Client using Viam's SDKs?

-If you want to do anything to your robot that isn't supported out of the box in the Viam App, you will need to use one of our Client SDK libraries to write your application.
+If you want to do anything to your robot that isn't supported out of the box in the Viam app, you will need to use one of our Client SDK libraries to write your application.
 Our SDKs support building blocks, like [vision services](/services/vision/), [motors](/components/motor/), [cameras](/components/camera/), and [much more](https://docs.viam.com).
 They also manage the communication between the Client SDK and the `viam-server` running on your robot.

 Also, Viam's SDKs allow you to connect from any machine that's on the same network as the robot running `viam-server`.